 Due to intercourse, or other causes such as vigorous exercise or tampon insertion, the hymen becomes torn or ruptured.
 Under such circumstances, a patient may choose to have their hymen reconstructed, which can be accomplished with a hymenoplasty.

-There are many reasons why a woman might consider undergoing a hymenoplasty procedure.
-They include:Some of the reasons for having hymenoplasty include:
+There are many reasons why a patient might consider undergoing a hymenoplasty procedure.
+Some of the reasons for having hymenoplasty may include:

-- Cultural or religious reasons.
 In some cultures, having an intact hymen is very significant as it acts as a signifier of the chastity of a woman.
 Whether during sexual activity or otherwise, a woman’s hymen can tear.
 Having cosmetic surgery to restore the hymen is a way of proving virginity and chastity.

 When a woman begins a relationship with a new partner but has already broken her hymen during sexual intercourse, she may wish to have her hymen surgically restructured.

 Although complications following Hymen reconstruction are infrequent; the following may occur:

 Bleeding, which in rare instances could require hospitalization and blood transfusion.
 Blood clots may form under the skin and require drainage.

-- Infection is rare but may occur and treatment with antibiotics and/or drainage may be required.
+Infection is rare but may occur and treatment with antibiotics and/or drainage may be required.
 In rare instances surgery may be required for severe infection.

 Objectionable scarring is rare because of the small size of the incisions used, but scar formation is possible.